mitibbitts/Grade-Calculator/README.md

 ## Summary:
 This implementation is meant to be simple to use.
 We identified a few metrics that we felt would be most useful to know during the course of a semester.
 We also determined that we wanted to be able to read and write save files because this would allow us to significantly reduce the amount of time a user would need to spend entering data for a class which they have already previously calculated.
+Link to see all user contributions: <a href= "https://github.com/mitibbitts/Grade-Calculator/commits/main"> Here </a>

 ## Features:
 - Read and Write a Save file.